-The Annual Meeting of the Stockholders of Arhaus, Inc., a Delaware corporation (the "Company") with its principal executive office located at 51 E. Hines Hill Road, Boston Heights, Ohio 44236, will be held virtually on May 18, 2023 at 9:00 A.M.
+The Annual Meeting of the Stockholders of Arhaus, Inc., a Delaware corporation (the "Company") with its principal executive office located at 51 E. Hines Hill Road, Boston Heights, Ohio 44236, will be held virtually on May 16, 2024 at 9:00 A.M.
 Eastern Time (the "Annual Meeting").
 A live webcast of the Annual Meeting will be available, and you will not be able to physically attend the Annual Meeting in-person.
 Registration for the Annual Meeting is required online at www.proxydocs.com/ARHS.
 The purpose of the Annual Meeting is:

-- 1. To elect four Directors, each to serve a three-year term; - 2.
-To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the Company's fiscal year ending December 31, 2023; and - 3.
+- 1. To elect three Directors, each to serve a three-year term; - 2.
+To approve, on an advisory basis, our named executive officer compensation; - 3.
+To hold an advisory vote on the frequency of the stockholder advisory vote on our named executive officer compensation; - 4.
+To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the Company's fiscal year ending December 31, 2024; and - 5.
 To transact such other business as may properly come before the meeting.

-Only stockholders of record at the close of business on March 20, 2023 will be entitled to notice of and to vote at the Annual Meeting or any adjournment of the Annual Meeting.
+Only stockholders of record at the close of business on March 18, 2024 will be entitled to notice of and to vote at the Annual Meeting or any adjournment of the Annual Meeting.